kacperzuk/seconn-java/README.md

 HandleConnection handler = new HandleConnection();
 SeConn seConn = new SeConn(handler);

+// you can get your public key immediately, for example to show it to user for verificateion
+// do not confuse .getOurPublicKey() with .public_key! see below.
+System.out.print("My public key is: ");
+System.out.println(seConn.getOurPublicKey());

 // send HelloRequest when you now that the other side is listening seConn.connect()

 // after the state is AUTHENTICATED
 // passing data that should be encrypted and sent to other side: seConn.writeData("Hello from the other side!".getBytes());

+// you can get the public key of the other side
+//
+// IMPORTANT!
+It's up to you to make sure that the public_key is
+// trusted!
+SeConn only makes sure that data was sent by owner of the
+// key, not that key is trusted!

+System.our.print("Public key of the other side is: ");
+System.out.println(seConn.public_key);

 // passing data from network to SeConn
 InputStream in = ...;